appleboy/react-recaptcha/README.md

 [npm-image]: http://img.shields.io/npm/v/react-recaptcha.svg
 [downloads-image]: http://img.shields.io/npm/dm/react-recaptcha.svg

-A [react.js]((http://facebook.github.io/react/)) reCAPTCHA for Google.
+A [react.js](<(http://facebook.github.io/react/)>) reCAPTCHA for Google.
 The FREE anti-abuse service.
-Easy to add, advanced security, accessible to wide range of users and platforms.
+Easy to add, advanced security, access to a wide range of users and platforms.

 # What is reCAPTCHA?